StevensSEC/softe.club/src/articles/guides/resources.md

 -   [Official SEC Cheatsheet](/git-cheatsheet) - An overview of basic usage of git's commands
 -   [git it](https://github.com/jlord/git-it-electron) - Interactive git tutorial
+-   [GitFixUm](https://sethrobertson.github.io/GitFixUm/fixup.html) - Did you make a mistake with git?
+This guide will help you get out of it

 ## Powershell